ISC-HEI/gdx2d/README.md

+//To generate the jar releases mvn package

+//To package the project for students student.sh

 # Welcome to gdx2d [![Build Status](https://travis-ci.org/hevs-isi/gdx2d.svg?branch=master)](https://travis-ci.org/hevs-isi/gdx2d) [![Maven Central](https://maven-badges.herokuapp.com/maven-central/ch.hevs.gdx2d/gdx2d-core/badge.svg)](http://search.maven.org/#search%7Cga%7C1%7Cch.hevs.gdx2d)

 The gdx2d project is a simple to use 2d game and graphics framework.
 It is multi-platform (working on Windows, Linux and Android).
 It is Java based with the heavy-lifting done in native code (i.e. C/C++), for example for physics rendering.